The Artificial Selection

 Before proceeding, an objection must be met directly, because failing to meet it would undermine everything that follows.

 Natural selection is honest, but it is not benevolent.
 The same process that produced the elegance of the eye produced the lifecycle of the parasitic wasp, which lays its eggs inside a living caterpillar so that the larvae may consume it from within.
 The same indifference that tests organisms honestly also produces extinction cascades, in which the removal of one species triggers the collapse of dozens of others that had no individual failing.
-Nature wastes on a scale that staggers the imagination.
+Nature wastes on a scale that staggers the imagination: the vast majority of organisms that have ever existed perished without reproducing.
+The process is prodigal with suffering in a way that no serious ethical framework could endorse.

 Nature tests honestly, but not benevolently.
 The integrity is in the impartiality, not in the outcomes.
 What the natural process offers is not goodness but contact with reality – and it is contact with reality that the civilization of artificial selection has learned, in certain domains and for certain populations, to engineer away.

 That last qualification matters.
 The argument is not that natural pressure has been abolished.
 Physics, biology, and climate impose constraints that no economic arrangement can suspend.
+Even within market systems, failure remains common and often brutal – capital does not reliably insulate its participants from consequence.
 What has changed is not whether pressure exists, but which pressures reach which beings, and which are systematically redirected away from those with sufficient resources to redirect them.
+That is a more limited claim than the total replacement of natural selection, and it is also a more accurate and more troubling one.

 IV.
 The Redirection of Pressure